MEng Mechanical and Electrical Engineering (H360)

 Course structure

-First-year students across a broad range of engineering disciplines including students on the Mechanical and Electrical Engineering programme all start their degree with a broad knowledge of the fundamentals and a command of the skills that underpin modern engineering.
+First-year students on a number of engineering programmes including students in the Mechanical and Electrical Engineering programme all start their degree with a broad knowledge of the fundamentals and a command of the skills that underpin modern engineering.
 This gives you plenty more opportunities to broaden your social circle and long-term professional network.
 Interdisciplinary working is now the norm in industry, and a good understanding of disciplines other than your own will serve you well when you enter the workplace.

-• study and practice the fundamental mathematics engineers need to describe and analyse physical processes efficiently;
+• study and practice of the fundamental mathematics engineers need to describe and analyse physical processes efficiently;

 • bring these skills together to tackle a lab-based electro-mechanical design problem.

-As you progress through the course you will move from structured teaching exercises based upon fundamental theory in the areas of energy conversion in the mechanical and electrical domains towards more research-driven, creative and open-ended project-based units.
-The skills-based approach will provide you with technical and practical abilities, confidence, adaptability and understanding of social/industrial context that will enable you to succeed in your degree and career.
+As you progress through the course you will move from structured teaching exercises based on fundamental theory in the areas of energy conversion in the mechanical and electrical domains towards more research-driven, creative and open-ended project-based units.

 Full details about the course structure and units for this course can be viewed in the programme catalogue.